When the Buzz Fades: How Radiation Is Silencing the Bees

 They don’t announce their arrival with smoke or smell.

-But in the realm of the invisible, they are no less lethal.
+But in the realm of the invisible, they can still pose significant biological stress.

 Bees, whose antennae are tuned to the world like harp strings, cannot navigate when the air itself becomes noise.